tsunami416604/azure-docs.hu-hu/articles/site-recovery/hyper-v-vmm-powershell-resource-manager.md

    }
    ```

-1. Miután a feladat befejezte a feldolgozást, futtassa a következő parancsot:
+1. Miután a folyamat befejezte a feldolgozást, futtassa a következő parancsot:

    ```azurepowershell
    if($isJobLeftForProcessing)